Bella Alarie: College career

 Alarie played college basketball for the Princeton Tigers.
 She was the three-time Ivy League Player of the Year (from 2018 to 2020) and was selected to All-America Honorable Mention by the Associated Press (AP).

 Alarie started in all 106 games during her career in Princeton from the 2016–17 to 2019–20 seasons.
 In her junior year (2018–19 season), she averaged a career best double-double of 22.8 ppg and 10.6 rpg.
 Alarie is a career 34.8% 3-point shooter who also averaged 1.2 steals and 2.3 blocks per game.
 Following the 2019–20 season, Alarie was named an Honorable Mention All-American by the Associated Press.
 She graduated from Princeton with a bachelor's degree in history.

 WNBA career

-Alarie was selected as the 5th overall pick by the Dallas Wings in the 2020 WNBA draft, and proceeded to play a reserve role for the Wings for two seasons.
+Alarie was selected as the 5th overall pick by the Dallas Wings in the 2020 WNBA draft, which was held remotely due to the COVID-19 pandemic, tying her with Allison Feaster of Harvard for the Ivy League's highest-ever draft pick.

+During the 2021 season, she played 31 games for the Dallas Wings, averaging 2.6 points and 3.3 rebounds per game.

 Alarie sat out the entire 2022 season due to "personal reasons".
 She officially announced her retirement from professional basketball on February 2, 2023, citing desires to want to explore the business side of basketball as opposed to playing.
 Her final WNBA game was the First Round Playoff Game between Dallas and the Chicago Sky on September 23, 2021, where Dallas would be eliminated after losing to Chicago 64–81.
 Alarie played for 4 minutes and recorded 3 rebounds and 1 assist in her final game.

 Post-retirement

 In June 2024, Alarie joined the Georgetown Hoyas as the director of player development and experience.
+In 2025, she would leave coaching to join women's sports newsletter, The IX, as its vice president of Sales and Marketing.